tinue/apa102-pi/README.md

 ## Wiring

 The Raspberry Pi is a 3.3 Volt device, and the APA102 LEDs are 5 Volt devices.
 Therefore it's possible that the 3.3 Volt SPI signal is not being recognized by the LED driver chips.
-To avoid this risk, use a 74AHCT125 level shifter for both the clock and the MOSI signal.
+To avoid this risk, use a 74AHCT125 or 74AHC125 level shifter for both the clock and the MOSI signal.

 Without a level shifter, the wiring is very simple:
 - LED ground to one of the Raspberry ground pins